UkoeHB/bevy_cobweb/README.md

 If you are here for code, [skip ahead](#api-examples).

 A web is a structure analogous to a forest covered in cobwebs.
 Each 'tree' is a physical branching structure of nodes that begins with a root node, and between all the nodes are reactive relationships (the 'web').
-While we use a 'forest' metaphor here, it is more useful to think of it as an inverted forest that flows downward from the root nodes with a very 'functional programming' execution style.
+Trees are organized in a very 'functional programming' style, where building a tree begins in its root node, expands into a call tree of nodes, and then ends back at the end of the root node.

 There are two kinds of reactive relationships.
 One is ECS reactivity, where nodes will rebuild in response to changes in tracked ECS elements (resource mutations, entity changes, etc.).
 The other is inter-node dependencies, where nodes can depend on the outputs of upstream nodes.
 When a referenced node output changes, any nodes dependent on that output will rebuild.